Canardoux/flutter_sound/README.md

 ```

 - On Android you will have to enter the following line in your `android/build.gradle` file.
+This is a global specification : you can add this line everywhere.
+For example at the beginning or the end of the file.

 ```
 ext.flutterFFmpegPackage = 'audio-lts'